 A. What were some of the factors that stifled my creativity?

-1. Parents Just Don't Understand (a song title by DJ Jazzy Jeff and the Fresh Prince, Will Smith) - This factor does not apply to some people, but it probably applies to many people who don't realize it.
-Your story may be very different from mine, but the factor may be present nevertheless.
+1. Parents Just Don't Understand (a song title by DJ Jazzy Jeff and the Fresh Prince, Will Smith) - a humorous music video that pokes fun at this parent-child relationship.
+This factor does not apply to some people, but it probably applies to many people who don't realize it.
+Your story may be very different from mine, but the factor may be (or was) present nevertheless.

 C. What are/were some of the tools I use/used to free my creativity?

 4. Books - I put some links below to some of my favorite books on creativity.
+(Sorry!
+I had listed these books using the Amazon Affiliate program and the links went obsolete after Amazon made some changes.
+I never updated the links and simply removed them for now.)
 But there are many more.
 To me, books are not an escape, but a way to see more clearly the world around me.
 I love humor, non-fiction, and self-improvement (self-help, therapy, wisdom, etc) type books.
 I also noticed that where I read makes a difference, depending on the genre.
 Which leads me to...

 3. Nature - There is something about the raw earth that helps me feel connected to it and to myself.
 I love reading in the park, body surfing in he ocean, windsurfing on a lake, hiking through the woods, biking on a rough trail, or just jumping in a puddle.
 I'm made of this stuff and this stuff is good for me - water, earth, air and the fire of passion.